Generic Name: hydrocodone bitartrate, chlorpheniramine maleate, and pseudoephedrine hydrochloride

 Endocrine System: Changes in glucose utilization, decreased lactation, early menses, glycosuria, gynecomastia, hypoglycemia, increased appetite, increased libido, pheochromocytoma stimulation.

-The use of opioids, antihistamines, antipsychotics, anti-anxiety agents, or other CNS depressants concomitantly with Zutripro® Oral Solution may cause an additive CNS depressant effect and should be avoided.
+The use of benzodiazepines, opioids, antihistamines, antipsychotics, anti-anxiety agents, or other CNS depressants concomitantly with Zutripro Oral Solution may cause an additive CNS depressant effect, profound sedation, respiratory depression, coma, and death and should be avoided [see Warnings and Precautions (5.1)].

 MAOIs and Tricyclic Antidepressants